qTranslate/qtranslate-x/readme.txt

+# qTranslate - new fork in progress
+:warning: :warning: :warning: This forked version of qTranslate-X is a work in progress.
+We are setting up contribution guidelines and workflow for anyone who would like to contribute to this project.
+Please feel free to open issues, questions or comments here that pertain to the new fork, workflow and guidelines so that we can ensure a long and successful future for this plugin.

+Context: This plugin appears to no longer be supported by the contributors.
+It is a very popular plugin for internationalization/localization and we thank the contributors for their time up to this point.
+This plugin is now at risk of being incompatible with WordPress and newer versions of of its dependencies.
+If you are any of the contributors listed below, please feel free to reach out if this is not the case!

+More details can be found here https://github.com/qTranslate-Team/qtranslate-x/issues/579

+---

 # qTranslate X #
 Developed by: qTranslate Team based on original code by Qian Qin
 Contributors: johnclause, chineseleper, Vavooon, grafcom